 This marks the end of the nutrition part of the course.
 From here, we'll go into training topics and then at the end miscellaneous topics.

-Muscle anatomy and contraction
+- Muscle anatomy and contraction

-- Understanding muscle growth & strength - mTOR, MPS, satellite cells, myonuclei, metabolic stress, muscle damage, hyperplasia, sarcoplasmic hypertrophy, GAS - Systemic and local growth regulation: structural balance theory - Strength vs. size & functional training
+- Understanding muscle growth & strength

+- o Mechanisms of muscle growth

+- o Systemic and local growth regulation: structural balance theory

+- Strength vs. size & functional training